apache/skywalking-satellite/docs/design/module_design.md

 ```

 ### Normal plugin
-There are 7 normal plugins in Satellite, which are Receiver, Fetcher, Queue, Parser, Filter, Forwarder, and Fallbacker.
+There are 7 kinds of normal plugins in Satellite, which are Receiver, Fetcher, Queue, Parser, Filter, Forwarder, and Fallbacker.

 - Receiver: receives the input APM data from the request.
 - Fetcher: fetch the APM data by fetching.